 1. The headline

-The headline on a website is one of the most critical elements of any design — just ask any copywriter.
-Placement, typography, and copy all factor into creating an effective headline, and these are all things that are relatively easy to test.
+The headline on a website is one of the most critical elements of any design—just ask any copywriter.
+Placement, typography, and copy all factor into creating an effective headline, and these are all elements that are relatively easy to test.

 2. Any and all CTAs